Space-Agents/Space-Agents/README.md

 - 🤝 Managed **50+ client International** interactions for freelance project

-- 🌱 I have delivered tailored online solutions using **MERN stack, enhancing client satisfaction by 25%**
+- 🌱 Delivered tailored online solutions using **MERN stack, enhancing client satisfaction by 25%**

 - 👯 I’m looking to collaborate on **US Clients**